dmulholl/shortcodes/readme.md

 ### Registering Shortcodes ###

-Every shortcode tag is associated with a handler function.
-To create a new shortcode simply register its handler function using the `@register` decorator:
+Every shortcode is associated with a handler function.
+You create a new shortcode by registering its handler function with the `@register` decorator:

     @shortcodes.register('tag')
+    def handler(context=None, content=None, pargs=[], kwargs={}):
+        ...

-Specifying a closing tag will give the new shortcode block scope:
+Specify a closing tag to give the new shortcode block scope:

     @shortcodes.register('tag', 'endtag')
+    def handler(context=None, content=None, pargs=[], kwargs={}):
+        ...

+Handler functions should accept four arguments:

+* `context`: an arbitrary context object
+* `content`: the shortcode's content as a string in the case of block-scoped shortcodes, or `None` in the case of atomic shortcodes
+* `pargs`: a list of the shortcode's positional arguments
+* `kwargs`: a dictionary of the shortcode's keyword arguments

-Shortcode functions can accept any number of arguments.
-All arguments are passed as strings and the function itself should return a string.
-Shortcodes with block scope receive their content as their first argument.
+Positional and keyword arguments are passed as strings.
+The handler function itself should return a string.

 ### Processing Text ###

-To process the shortcodes in a string create a `Parser` object and call its `.parse()` method:
+To parse an input string containing shortcodes, create a `Parser` object and call its `.parse()` method:

     parser = shortcodes.Parser()
-    output = parser.parse(text)
+    output = parser.parse(text, context=None)

+A single `Parser` object can process multiple input strings.
+The optional `context` argument accepts an arbitrary object to pass on to the registered handler functions.

+### Customizing Shortcode Syntax ###

-You can process multiple strings with a single `Parser` object.
-The constructor takes a number of optional arguments allowing you to customize the syntax of your shortcodes:
+The `Parser` object's constructor accepts a number of optional arguments which you can use to customize the syntax of your shortcodes:

-    Parser(start='{%', end='%}', esc='!')
+    parser = shortcodes.Parser(start='[%', end='%]', esc='\\')

-The escape sequence - a single `!` by default - allows you to escape shortcodes in your text, i.e. the escaped shortcode `!{% foo %}` will be rendered as the literal text `{% foo %}`.
+The escape sequence - by default, a single backslash - allows you to escape shortcodes in your text, i.e. the escaped shortcode `\[% foo %]` will be rendered as the literal text `[% foo %]`.

 ### Exceptions ###